Test Cases

 evaluate([test_case], [metric])

-There are two mandatory and eleven optional arguments when calling the evaluate()
+There are two mandatory and twelve optional arguments when calling the evaluate()

 function: